Wa State: Southern area

-Kha Na District seems to have been merged into Wan Hoong District.

 Treatment of original inhabitants

 In recent years tens of thousands of people (according to the Lahu National Development Organization claims 125,933 from 1999 to 2001 alone) have resettled from northern Wa State and central Shan State to the southern area, often due to pressure by the Wa government.
 These actions were intended to strengthen the Wa government's position there, especially the Mong Yawn valley which is surrounded by mountains on all sides is a strategically important location.
 Wa people were also relocated from villages on mountain peaks to the surrounding valleys, officially to offer the residents an alternative to the cultivation of opium.
 After the resettlement, the Wa government allowed ethnic Wa settlers to grow opium for three more years and sell it freely.
 Serious human rights violations were reported during the resettlement and many people have died, around 10,000 alone during the rains of 2000 since the Wa settlers were not accustomed to tropical diseases like malaria in the warmer southern area.

 The original inhabitants of the area have been discriminated against by the settlers; their belongings were seized by them without compensation.
 Many abuses occur, including enslaving of the ones who complain about the Wa government.
 They have to work in the fields with chained-up legs.
 When a minority person cannot give enough money to the rulers, they can sell children seven years or older as soldiers to the United Wa State Army.
 Due to these harsh living conditions, many had no other choice but to leave their hometowns.